RobertsLab/resources/protocols/DIA-data-Analyses.md

   - Per-peptide error rate: 1 - success rate
   - Per-sample success rate: Sum all "1" and "0" for each sample (column), then divide by the number of peptides
   - Per-sample error rate: 1 - success rate
+5. Send the spreadsheet to Emma Timmins-Schiffman for clearance before proceeding.

 ### Step 5c: Export Skyline data